Emile practises across tax, sanctions, commercial law, and international law.

-Emile is a specialist in economic and financial sanctions, and regularly advises in this area.
-He has carried out research in this field to PhD level, and has given evidence on sanctions to the House of Commons Foreign Affairs Select Committee.
+He speaks regularly on sanctions matters, and has given evidence on sanctions to the House of Commons Foreign Affairs Select Committee.

 He has worked on a variety of commercial matters in the English courts and in arbitration, including: VTB v Sberbank (dispute arising from the insolvency of one of Russia’s largest oil refineries); and several contractual matters involving commodities.

 Emile holds a PhD in international law from King’s College London and accepts instructions in all areas of international law.

 A copy of Emile's privacy notice can be found here.

-2020 – 21 – Pupillage (Essex Court Chambers and Pump Court Tax Chambers).
+- 2020 – 21 – Pupillage (Essex Court Chambers and Pump Court Tax Chambers).

-2019 – 2020 – Judicial Assistant to Lord Leggatt and Males LJ at the Court of Appeal.
+- 2019 – 2020 – Judicial Assistant to Lord Leggatt and Males LJ at the Court of Appeal.

 - 2013 – 2020 – Consultant to Greenmantle LLC (part-time) – provided advice to various marco-focused funds.